Clumpy Outflows from Super-Eddington Accreting Black Holes I: Radiation Hydrodynamics Simulations and Observational

+satisfying $3\lesssim \log(\xi/[{\rm erg~s^{-1}~cm}]) \lesssim 5$ as “clumps”.
+This definition does not significantly contradict the XRISM observations of PDS 456, in which clumpy winds with $\log (\xi/[{\rm erg~s^{-1}~cm}]) \sim 5$ have been reported (see Extended Data Table 1 in \cite{Xrism+2025} for detailed properties of clumpy outflows in PDS 456).
+We find that slight difference in the definition of clumps won't change our main results.
+Nevertheless, we discuss the effects of different selection criteria for clumps using alternative ionization parameter choices in Section \ref{sec:ionizationcheck}.
+We also note that in simulation, radiative flux $F_{r}$ represents the total flux covering all wavelength for a black body spectrum.
+This approximation is supported by two evidences: (1) disk temperatures in our simulations are in range $10^5-10^6~{\rm K}$ (or higher, see temperature profiles in Figure 2 of \cite{Yoshioka+2024}), corresponding to radiation peak $\geq 1.8-18~{\rm Ryd}$; (2) spectrum energy distribution synthesis in \citet{Pacucci+Narayan2024} has pointed out that radiation from super-Eddington accreting disks peaks in range of $10^{15}-10^{18}~{\rm Hz}$, i.e., $\sim 0.3-300 ~{\rm Ryd}$, taking into account high-energy photons generated in outflows via inverse Compton scattering.

-The left panel of Figure~\ref{fig_clumpyoutflow} shows the gas density distribution, with the regions satisfying ionization-parameter criterion highlighted.
-As seen in this panel, clumps appear above the disk boundary, more specifically within the angular range $\theta \sim 10^\circ°-40^\circ$, and are distributed over a wide radial extent.
+The top panels of Figure~\ref{fig_clumpyoutflow} { show} the 2D distribution of density and ionization parameters for {clumps selected based on the ionization parameter.} In practice, we construct the ionization parameters for all grid cells (e.g., the top-right panel in Figure~\ref{fig_clumpyoutflow}) and pick up cells that satisfy our clump selection criterion to build the density distribution.
+As seen in these panels, clumps appear preferentially above the disk boundary, more specifically within the angular range $\theta \sim 10^\circ°-40^\circ$, and are distributed over a wide radial extent.